anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 * Setup S-taliro toolbox by pasting "setup_staliro.m" command in the Matlab command window.
 * Copy all the .mat files from folder mat_files and simulink models from folder rl_models_simulink in the repository to the path C:\trunk\demos\SystemModelsAndData.
-* Copy staliro_gui.m, load_mat.m and staliro_gui.fig to the path C:\trunk.
+* Copy powershark_gui.m, load_mat.m and powershark_gui.fig to the path C:\trunk.
-* Run "H = staliro_gui" in matlab command window to open the Graphical User Interface (GUI).
+* Run "H = powershark_gui" in matlab command window to open the Graphical User Interface (GUI).

 ## Demonstration of the GUI of our tool: